HL7/fhir-shorthand/input/pagecontent/index.md

 1. [Change Log](change_log.html) -- A history of changes to the FHIR Shorthand specification _(informative content)_.
 1. [FSH Grammar](https://github.com/FHIR/sushi/tree/v3.1.0/antlr/src/main/antlr) -- An [ANTLR v4](https://www.antlr.org/) representation of the FSH syntax _(informative content)_.

-The following material, useful for learning and applying FHIR Shorthand but not part of the language specification, is found on [FSHSchool.org](https://fshschool.org/):
+The following materials, useful for learning and applying FHIR Shorthand but not part of the language specification, are found on [FSHSchool.org](https://fshschool.org/):

 1. [SUSHI User Guide](https://fshschool.org/docs/sushi/) -- SUSHI ("SUSHI Unshortens ShortHand Inputs") is a reference implementation and _de facto_ standard interpreter/compiler for FHIR Shorthand.
 SUSHI produces [Health Level Seven (HL7®) Fast Healthcare Interoperability Resources (FHIR®)](https://hl7.org/fhir/R5/overview.html) profiles, extensions, and other artifacts needed to create FHIR Implementation Guides (IG).
 1. [GoFSH User Guide](https://fshschool.org/docs/gofsh/) -- GoFSH is a tool that turns FHIR artifacts into FSH.
 Using GoFSH, existing FHIR artifacts or complete Implementation Guides can be transformed into FSH, automatically.